-The caldera is the main sight on Graciosa, the second smallest island of the Azores.
-And this because of the Furna do Enxofre, a big cave inside the crater of an volcano.
-The caldera is located at the south east end of the island.
-It has a diameter of 1,200 m, numerous cave, of which the Furna do Enxofre is the biggest.
-There are numerous thermal springs and solfatares, some in the cave.
+The caldera is the main sight on Graciosa, the second-smallest island of the Azores.
+And this because of the Furna do Enxofre, a big cave inside the crater of a volcano.
+The caldera is located at the south-east end of the island.
+It has a diameter of 1,200 m and numerous caves, of which the Furna do Enxofreis the biggest.
+There are numerous thermal springs and solfatares, some inside the cave.

 This cave is known for some time, and has a certain reputation among geologists.
 The oceanographer and geologist Prince Albert of Monaco visited the cave in 1898.
 He sailed across the Atlantic ocean, just to see this cave.
 And to get in he had to climb down the 100 m over a rope ladder.
 The staircase of today was built much later.